betterscientificsoftware/bssw.io/Articles/Blog/ApolloGuidanceComputerPart2.md

 ![](./agc_sw_stack.png)

-These programs comprised what we would call today the *Apollo Guidance Software Stack*.
+These programs comprised what we might call today the *Apollo Guidance Software Stack*.
 All were implemented in assembly language.
 By 1965, most of this code had been written and fully tested and changed little with each new flight program.
 All higher level space guidance routines were implmented using some of these pieces.